MachinaCore/CygwinPortable/README.md

 Compile
 -----

-If you want to compile CygwinPortable by yourself download and install AutoItv3 (http://www.autoitscript.com/site/autoit/downloads/) and SciTE4AutoIt3 (http://www.autoitscript.com/site/autoit-script-editor/downloads/) open CygwinPortable.au3 with Scite and click Tools -> Compile.
-Ready :-)
+If you want to compile CygwinPortable by yourself you need Python 3.4, PyQT 5.4, cx_freeze and pywin32 - Run CygwinPortableFreezer.py and it should work :-)

-I've choose Autoit because it don't have any dependency's and create small exe files.

 *Thanks for reading*